ishanpranav/advent-of-code-2023/cstyle.md

 except during empty initialization or during array initialization when all array items are placed on a single line.
 - Always use braces with control structures, even when optional.
-- Separate functions and controls structures by exactly one blank line.
+- Separate functions and control structures by exactly one blank line.

 ## Spacing